6 whisky tasting flight boards made from oak whisky barrels.

 Follow the manufacturer instructions for the stain/sealant you’re using.
 Be sure to seal the underside of the board as well to seal in the black char.

-Note the whisky penetration line showing the depth the whisky has penetrated the wood while aging.
+Note the lighter colour of the wood on the inside of the barrel, and the red line showing the depth the whisky has penetrated the wood while aging.

 A good sealer will bring out the colour and shade differences in the wood.
-In the above image, you can clearly see the whisky penetration line after the wood is sealed.
-The red line shows the depth the whisky has penetrated the wood as the barrel expands and contracts with the seasons, forcing the whisky further and further into the wood.
+In the above image, you can clearly see the difference in colour.
+The inside of the stave is much lighter than the outside and has a well defined red line, which is sometimes referred to as the penetration line, or soak line.
+The lighter area, up to the soak line is where the whisky has penetrated the wood as the barrel expands and contracts with the seasons, drawing the whisky further and further into the wood.

 Step 7: Add Feet for Stability